EMDR for Depression: How Therapy Can Transform Your Life

 Depression can make it difficult to focus on anything.
 You may deal with brain fog on a daily basis, making it practically impossible to concentrate at work or in school.

 As a result, your performance might suffer.
 Sometimes, you may even find it hard to tune into conversations and feel truly present during social interactions.
-This can cause you to feel distant from your loved ones, and becoming isolated from your social circle can worsen your overall symptoms.
+This can cause you to feel distant from your loved ones, and becoming isolated from your social circle can worsen your depressive symptoms.

 And when you’re chatting with other people, you’ll feel more engaged in conversations.
 Depression can take you away from your hobbies, but as your ability to concentrate improves, you may be able to return to some activities that you had given up.